YuBlum/stark-lang/README.md

   - _Regular string (generally 16 or 12 bytes):_ `str`
   - _C string (generally 16 or 8 bytes):_ `cstr`

-### Constant-only primitive types
+### Compile-time-only primitive types
-None of the constant-only primitives have size
+None of the compile-time-only primitives have a size
 - __Any integer:__ `anyi`
 - __Any floating point:__ `anyf`
 - __Any string:__ `anys`
 - __Variable type:__ `type`

+This types are valid to use in constants and [ensured-compile-time functions](#Compile-time-functions).

 ### Signed integers
 Signed integers are represented using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).